Thraax/AndroidCalculator-FirstProject/README.md

 # AndroidCalculator-FirstProject
-This is was my first Android application [Java], it was a simple training on constrainLayout and button listeners.
+This is was my first Android application [Java], it was a simple training on
+ * constrainLayout
+* button listeners.